 Liz really, really wants a particular video game for Christmas.
 Will he get it?

 Lacey talks Lucille into buying clothes she knows her mother won’t want her to wear.
-Before long, Lucille is lying and hanging out with the wrong gang of kids.
+What happens when Lucille starts lying and hanging out with the wrong gang of kids?
+What will Liz do?